and Health ... benefits are

 and spirits) called resveratrol and quercetin.
 Clinical

-and statistical evidence and laboratory studies have shown these
+and statistical evidence and laboratory studies have suggested these

 may boost the immune system, block cancer formation, and possibly